Politics of Suriname

-Politics of Suriname take place in a framework of a representative democratic parliamentary republic with an executive president, whereby the president of Suriname is the head of state and head of government, and of a pluriform multi-party system.
+Politics of Suriname take place in a framework of a representative democratic assembly independent presidential system, and in a multi-party system.
 Executive power is exercised by the government.
 The executive power is dependent on the Parliament in theory.
 Legislative power is vested in both the government and the National Assembly.
 The judiciary is independent of the executive and the legislature.